-Revenue from our LEU segment accounted for approximately 85% of our total revenue in 2018.
-The majority of our customers are domestic and international utilities that operate nuclear power plants, with international sales constituting approximately 31% of revenue from our LEU segment in recent years.
-Our agreements with electric utilities are primarily long-term, fixed-commitment contracts under which our customers are obligated to purchase a specified quantity of the SWU component of LEU (or the SWU and uranium components of LEU) from us.
+Revenue from our LEU segment accounted for approximately 81% of our total revenue in 2019.
+The majority of our customers are domestic and international utilities that operate nuclear power plants, with international sales constituting approximately one-third of revenue from our LEU segment in recent years.
+Our agreements with electric utilities are primarily long-term, fixed-commitment contracts under which our customers are obligated to purchase a specified quantity of the SWU component of LEU from us.
 Our agreements for natural uranium and enriched uranium product sales, where we sell both the SWU and uranium component of LEU, are generally shorter-term, fixed-commitment contracts.

 Our revenues, operating results and cash flows can fluctuate significantly from quarter to quarter and year to year.
 Revenue is recognized at the time LEU or uranium is delivered under the terms of our contracts.
-The timing of customer demand is affected by, among other things, electricity markets, reactor operations, maintenance and refueling outages, and customer inventories.
+The timing of customer deliveries is affected by, among other things, electricity markets, reactor operations, maintenance and refueling outages, and customer inventories.
 In the current market environment, some customers are building inventories and may choose to take deliveries under annual purchase obligations later in the year.
 Customer payments for the SWU component of LEU average roughly \$10 million per order.
 As a result, a relatively small change in the timing of customer orders for LEU may cause significant variability in operating results.

-Utility customers in general have the option to defer receipt of LEU or uranium purchased from Centrus beyond the contractual sale period, resulting in the deferral of costs and revenue recognition.
-Refer to Note 2, Revenue and Contracts with Customers, in the condensed consolidated financial statements for further details.
+Utility customers in general have the option to defer receipt of uranium products purchased from Centrus beyond the contractual sale period, resulting in the deferral of costs and revenue recognition.
+Refer to Note 2, Revenue and Contracts with Customers, in the consolidated financial statements for further details.

 Our financial performance over time can be significantly affected by changes in prices for SWU and uranium.
 Since 2011, market prices for SWU and uranium have significantly declined.
-Since our sales order book includes contracts awarded to us in previous years, the average SWU price billed to customers typically lags behind published price indicators by several years, which means that average prices under contract today exceed current market prices.
+Since our sales order book includes contracts awarded to us in previous years, the average SWU price billed to customers typically lags behind published price indicators by several years.
+While newer sales reflect the low prices prevalent in recent years, certain contracts included in our order book have sales prices that are significantly above current market prices.